Tanzanite-MLOps/functions-deploy-pytorch-onnx/start/classify_make/readMe.md

-This package is for deployment of a vehicle recognition model which is in the ONNX file format - into an Azure functionApp The onnx file is available on Azure in the vrmartifacts file share resource
+This package is for deployment of a vehicle recognition model which is in the ONNX file format - into an Azure functionApp The onnx file is available on Azure in the vrmartifacts file share resource under model-checkpoints/ You must copy the onnx file into classify_make

 The function requires the query param "img" which is a URL to an image to be segmented